LeyangXue/NetworkReduction/README.md

 ## Content

-All files used to perform the numerical simulation and plot the figure of the manuscript are provided in each directory.
-They are divided into different sub directory, such as network, code, result, and figure.
+All scripts used to perform the numerical simulation and plot the figure of the manuscript are provided in each directory.
+Contents are divided into different sub directory, such as network, code, result, and figure.

 * code
 The file contains the code (main.py) to run the numerical simulation and plot the figure, please correct the current path if run the code